FAQ – frequently asked questions

 Do I need a Mode-S transponder?

-The Mode-S mandate IFR was initially 7 December 2017 but has been delayed to 7 June 2020 for GA IFR.
+The Mode-S mandate IFR was initially 7 December 2017 but has been delayed to 7 December 2020 for GA IFR in accordance with (EU) 2020/587 due to the Corona virus.

 However, some countries already require that a Mode-S transponder is installed.